- Veg Scheme

 1. Only local producers and processors are eligible for the Growing Communities Farmers’ Market.
 Growing Communities defines local as those producers and processors within a 70 mile radius of the market.
 If all factors such as (2) below are taken into account, preference will be given to the most local producers.

 1a.
-In special circumstances, which currently only apply to organic dairy products and meat, the maximum distance from which producers may travel is 129 miles from the market.
+In special circumstances, which currently only apply to organic dairy products, fish and meat, the maximum distance from which producers may travel is 100 miles from the market.

-3. All processors will be required to be certified organic or bio-dynamic if they source less than 70% (by volume) of their ingredients from producers at the market or from Growing Communities.
+3. All processors will be required to be certified organic or biodynamic if they source less than 70% (by volume) of their ingredients from producers at the market or from Growing Communities, this is to ensure that the food on sale at the market is predominantly locally sourced.
+We have some exceptions for small-scale artisan producers – see 3a, 3b and 3c below.

 3a.
 Processors who source 70% or more of their ingredients from producers at the market will not require organic/bio-dynamic certification but they will be required to show evidence of the purchase of ingredients from producers at the market or from Growing Communities and to follow organic processing procedures.
-The ingredients which are not sourced from producers at the market must be certified organic.
-If you cannot source a minimum of 70% of your ingredients from the market, then you will be required to have full organic certification.
+The ingredients that are not sourced from producers at the market must be certified organic.
+If you cannot source a minimum of 70% of your ingredients from the market, then you will be required to have full organic certification with the exception of the following categories below.

 3b.
 All processors using flour must use organic flour sourced from the UK.
 If they are not certified they must either source the flour from the market, Growing Communities or provide receipts to show the flour is organic.
 We have adapted this rule to enable small, locally based bakers to sell at the market.
 This exception only applies to stallholders with a turnover of less than £25,000 per year.